W-Sitting Position in Babies and Toddlers – Is It Bad for Your Child?

 Dr. Arti Sharma (Paediatrician)

 You might have seen your child sit in a ‘W’ position once he begins to hold his body straight without any support.
+W position sitting is where your child’s legs are stretched outwards, knees bent, and hips turned in.
 Many parents often wonder if W-sitting is bad for babies and if it requires any intervention.
 Truth be told, this sitting position is far from ideal and needs correction as soon as possible.
+If your little one continues to sit in a W sitting pose, it could lead to issues with physical development in the child, which may not be corrected if it is too late.

 Many children prefer to sit on their hips and bend their knees, spreading their legs outward.
-When looked from above, the legs and hips seem to form the letter “W”, which gives this position its name.
+When looked from above, the legs and hips seem to form the letter “W”, which gives this position its name (1).

 At What Age Does a Child Usually Start to Sit in a W-Position?

 Most children adopt this position once they can hold their body upright without any external support.
-Some children correct their style on their own, while others usually continue to sit in the same position, especially if they already lack core strength.
+According to the International Hip Dysplasia Institute, children often start sitting position around the age of 3 (2).
+In toddlers, it is easily found in children around the age of 8-9 (3).
+Some children correct their style on their own, while others usually continue to sit in the same position while playing or relaxing, especially if they already lack core strength.

 Why Do Infants and Toddlers Tend to Sit in This Position?

-The W-sitting position is one of the easiest and most comfortable position since it barely needs any kind of muscle strength, and can allow easy access to any direction around the body.
+The W-sitting position is one of the easiest and most comfortable positions since it barely needs any kind of muscle strength and can allow easy access to any direction around the body.
+Another reason children tend to sit in this position is anatomical.
+You’ll find this sitting position common in children who have their femurs slightly turned in (femoral anteversion), which makes the ‘W’ sitting position easy (4).
 This comfort, however, comes at a cost of reduced physical development of the body’s muscles.

 Why the W-Sitting Position Should Be Discouraged

-• Since the thigh muscles do not get any freedom to relax from their flexed nature, legs can develop a kind of stiffness even in the usual stage, which can be uncomfortable to the child.
+• Since the thigh muscles are not free to relax due to their flexed nature, legs can develop stiffness even in the usual stage, which can be uncomfortable for the child.

 • The core section of the child’s body doesn’t receive enough stress, which makes it weak during development.
 Such a core can result in an unstable movement when the child walks, as well as affect his posture while running or doing various activities.